 I can’t wait to hear the imaginative solutions people dream up.

 I’m thinking that I might try something involving flying wish paper—I do love flying wish paper.
 It’s satisfying to set fire to something, even something very small.

-Elizabeth and I will discuss these ideas—and our own plans—in an upcoming episode of Happier.
+Elizabeth and I will discuss our own plans in an upcoming episode of Happier.
 Stay tuned!